MarquezProject/marquez/README.md

 ### Typescript

-This project is written in typescript because it is awesome.
+This project is written in typescript.
 See [tsconfig.json](tsconfig.json) for our setup.

 Our types are defined in the `src/types` folder